-k.
-Advantest may be required to record a significant impairment charge which could have a material adverse effect on Advantest's financial condition and results of operations
+l.
+Goodwill and intangible assets resulting from Advantest business acquisitions could have a material adverse effect on Advantest's financial condition and results of operations due to significant impairment charge

 If there is any indication of impairment for property, plant and equipment, goodwill and intangible assets, the assets are tested for impairment.
 Goodwill is tested for impairment both annually and when there is any indication of impairment.
 An impairment loss is recognized if the recoverable amount of an asset, cash-generating unit (CGU) or CGU group is less than its carrying amount.
-Therefore, depending on the expected future cash flow of property, plant and equipment, goodwill and intangible assets, Advantest may be required to record a significant impairment charge, which could have a material adverse effect on Advantest's financial condition and results of operations.
+Especially, if goodwill and intangible assets resulting from acquisitions do not have the expected synergy effects, Advantest may be required to record a significant impairment charge, which could have a material adverse effect on Advantest's financial condition and results of operations.

-l.
+m.
 If Advantest's main facilities for research and development, production or information technology systems for its businesses, or the facilities of its subcontractors and suppliers, were to experience catastrophic loss, its results of operations would be seriously harmed